Previous Post: Day 4: Baie du Chat (Arnprior) to Baskins Beach

 And that was it – a 600-meter or so carry from the dock at the bottom of the Rideau Locks up to and under Wellington Street to the canal side of the National Arts Center and we were done.
 The original plan had been to put the canoe back in the canal and paddle up to Dows Lake but that had been eliminated the night before when we calculated the 32 km. just to get to where we were.

-While there is no way you could mistake our five days on the lower Ottawa as a wilderness canoe trip – with the possible exception of the half day spent in the Rocher Fendu section of the river on Day 1- it had still been a rewarding experience.
-It was our introduction to a part of Quebec/Ontario we had not travelled before.
+While there is no way you could mistake our five days on the lower Ottawa as a wilderness canoe trip – with the possible exception of the half-day spent in the Rocher Fendu section of the river on Day 1- it had still been a rewarding experience.
+It was our introduction to a part of Quebec/Ontario we had not yet travelled.
 To do even a bit of a river that figures so prominently in the early history of Canada by canoe was special.

 On top of everything else, it has given us a reason to consider the upper reaches of the Ottawa River for a future trip, maybe starting all the way back in the town we were born and grew up in – Rouyn-Noranda.

 The Kinojevis River flows from near the town down into the Ottawa, which then continues onward to the top of Lake Temiskaming and Notre Dame du Nord.
 Paddling down the long narrow lake would bring us to Mattawa and then on eventually to Pembroke and Morrison Island.
 This was the location of the most important of Algonquin communities four hundred years ago.

 Some time will be spent this winter staring at maps and dreaming about the possibilities and choices for another excellent adventure!

 First Post: Canoeing The Ottawa River From Fort Coulonge to Ottawa: Introduction, Maps, And More